asappresearch/slue-toolkit/_sources/index.md

 Suwon Shon - ASAPP
 <br>Felix Wu - ASAPP
-<br>Pablo Brusco - ASAPP
-<br>Kyu J. Han - ASAPP
-<br>Karen Livescu - TTI at Chicago
-<br>Ankita Pasad - TTI at Chicago
+<br>Ankita Pasad - TTIC
-<br>Yoav Artzi - Cornell University
+<br>Chyi-Jiunn Lin - NTU
+<br>Siddhant Arora - CMU
+<br>Roshan Sharma - CMU
+<br>Wei-Lun Wu - NTU
+<br>Hung-Yi Lee - NTU
+<br>Karen Livescu - TTIC
+<br>Shinji Watanabe - CMU

 ## Questions and issues

 For open discussion, we will use GitHub [issue](https://github.com/asappresearch/slue-toolkit/issues) page as our official Q&A boards.
 <br>
-For other general questions, please email us slue-committee "AT" googlegroups.com

 ## Logo of the SLUE

-Note that the logo of SLUE is not a snake, but a audio waveform in time-domain drawn with ascii character.
-We believe this text-drawn waveform represent the SLUE project properly.
-We use this [generator](https://asciiart.club/) to generate the waveform and sligltly modified.
+It is important to note that the SLUE logo does not depict a snake; rather, it is an audio waveform in time-domain drawn with ASCII characters.
+We believe this text-drawn waveform appropriately represents what SLUE stands for, and so we used a [generator](https://asciiart.club/) to create the image and tweaked it slightly.